iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/door-hanging.md

 Your selected provider can fit new doors or remove and dispose of old ones as needed.
 They also trim or plane doors to ensure a perfect fit in your existing frame.

 #description
 Installation includes fitting hinges, handles, locks, and latches.
-Every detail is checked — from the door’s alignment and swing to its closure — to make sure it functions smoothly.
+Every detail is checked — from the door's alignment and swing to its closure — to make sure it functions smoothly.

 #description
 If your job requires additional materials, your carpenter will let you know the cost before going ahead.
-Once approved, they’ll purchase the materials and add them to your final bill.
-Alternatively, you’re welcome to provide your own materials if you prefer.
+Once approved, they'll purchase the materials and add them to your final bill.
+Alternatively, you're welcome to provide your own materials if you prefer.

 #description
 If needed, providers can make minor frame adjustments or repairs to support the new door.
 They can also install or repair full door frames when required.